\"Writing.Com

 Rated: E | (4.0)

-Lucky One's Poetry Contest - Results Out (E)
+Lucky One's Poetry Contest - Results Out Open in new Window.
+(E)

 Poetry Contest in honour of St. Patrick's Day.
 Closed, Results announced.

-#1526640 by Kerry*
+#1526640 by Kerry* Author IconMail Icon

 .
-I am Just an Ordinary Boo! and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.
+I am Just an Ordinary Boo!
+Author Icon and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.

 *Flower5* The Title: I liked the title, it immediately told me your take on the prompt was going to be refreshingly different, yet since it remained about luck and chance, it was not too far from it.
 Loved the deeper meaning within.